What Is Rapid Cycling Bipolar Disorder, And How Do I Deal With It?

-Bipolar disorder is a mood disorder that is characterized by both highs, called mania, and lows referred to as depression.
-There are two different types of bipolar disorder, and they have different characteristics.
+Bipolar disorder is a mood disorder characterized by highs, called mania, and lows, referred to as a depression.
+There are two different types of bipolar disorder and other characteristics.
 Rapid cycling bipolar can occur with both type one and type two.

 Bipolar Type 1

-Bipolar type 1 is the most easily diagnosed form of bipolar disorder because it is characterized by episodes of mania as well as episodes of depression.
+Bipolar type 1 is the most easily diagnosed form of bipolar disorder because episodes of mania and depression characterize it.
 Less than half of the people with bipolar disorder have type 1 bipolar.
 A diagnosis of bipolar disorder type 1 is usually made during an episode of mania so severe that it leads to hospitalization.

 Bipolar Type 2

-In bipolar disorder type 2, the highs that are experienced never reach the heights of mania that are experienced with bipolar type 1.
-There are still episodes of highs and lows, but they often suffer more from episodes of depression.
-The highs usually never go beyond hypomania, which is a very mild mania that does not usually lead to hospitalization.
+In bipolar disorder type 2, the highs experienced never reach the heights of mania that are shared with bipolar type 1.
+There are still episodes of highs and lows, but they often endure more bouts of depression.
+The joys usually never go beyond hypomania, a mild mania that does not usually lead to hospitalization.

-Rapid cycling bipolar is when there are four or more episodes in a one-year period.
+Rapid cycling bipolar is when four or more episodes occur in one year.
 Episodes could be mania or depression, or a combination of the two.
 Typically, rapid cycling bipolar is characterized by dramatic swings from high to low repeatedly with little time in between of "normal" mood.

-Rapid cycling bipolar can be extremely difficult to deal with.
+Rapid cycling bipolar can be tough to deal with.
 You may feel euphoric one day and in the depths of depression the next.
-The rapid rollercoaster that you find yourself on during rapid cycling bipolar can be emotionally and physically exhausting for you and those around you.
-It often makes coping with society, work and school, extremely difficult if not impossible.
+The fast rollercoaster you find yourself on during rapid cycling bipolar can be emotionally and physically exhausting for you and those around you.
+It often makes coping with society, work, and school complex, if not impossible.

 Research studies have been done to try to identify what makes someone at risk of developing rapid cycling bipolar.
 They have found that rapid cycling is more likely to occur when the diagnosis of bipolar is made at or around the age of 17 or younger.
 Studies have also found that people with bipolar type 2 and women are more likely to develop rapid cycling bipolar.

-There have been some theories that antidepressant use in bipolar patients kicks off a period of rapid cycling.
-However, these theories have not born fruit in research studies.
+Some theories have been that antidepressant use in bipolar patients postpones a period of rapid cycling.
+However, these theories have not borne fruit in research studies.
 More research is needed to determine if this is a possibility.
 However, it is usually recommended that bipolar patients do not take antidepressants, as they are often not helpful compared to the risks.

 Rapid cycling bipolar usually resolves with treatment within about two years for most patients.
-The diagnosis of bipolar 1 or bipolar 2 is permanent mental illnesses with no cure or resolution for most patients.
+The diagnosis of bipolar one or bipolar 2 is a permanent mental illness with no cure or resolution for most patients.
 However, the rapid cycling bipolar that you may experience will not last throughout your lifetime.

 Sometimes understanding that rapid cycling bipolar is, in effect, temporary can help you cope with it more effectively.
-Studies have found that 4 out of 5 patients with rapid cycling bipolar resolve within two years.
-Those are very good odds.
-You more than likely will come out of the period of rapid cycling eventually, and knowing that there is an end to the rollercoaster, even if it seems far in the future, can help you cope with it more effectively.
+Studies have found 4 out of 5 patients with rapid cycling bipolar resolve within two years.
+Those are excellent odds.
+You will likely come out of the period of rapid cycling eventually, and knowing there is an end to the rollercoaster, even if it seems far in the future, can help you cope more effectively.

-There are many ways to cope with rapid cycling bipolar disorder.
-It is extremely important to see a psychiatrist and therapist frequently during rapid cycling bipolar.
+There are many ways to cope with rapid-cycling bipolar disorder.
+It is essential to see a psychiatrist and therapist frequently during rapid cycling bipolar.
 Medication adjustments may be frequent in the attempt to manage symptoms.
 Also, psychotherapy can help you recognize and cope with the mood swings that come with rapid cycling bipolar.

 There are also some things you can do to cope at home.
-It is important to have people around you that you trust to help you cope with your illness.
-This is especially important for people with bipolar two rapid cycling because the major depressive episodes can be dangerous and make you more at risk for suicide.
+It is essential to have people around you that you trust to help you cope with your illness.
+This is especially important for people with bipolar two rapid cyclings because the major depressive episodes can be dangerous and make you more at risk for suicide.

-It has long been accepted within the psychiatric community that anticonvulsants are the best treatment for bipolar disorder, especially rapid cycling bipolar.
+The psychiatric community has long accepted that anticonvulsants are the best treatment for bipolar disorder, exceptionally rapid cycling bipolar.
 Studies have found that the most promising medications for rapid cycling bipolar are lithium, lamotrigine, carbamazepine, and valproate.
-Typically, a combination of these medications works better than just one medication by itself.
+Typically, a combination of these medications works better than just one.

-One of the important things to remember about these medications is that they can take weeks or even months to build up and become effective.
+One of the essential things to remember about these medications is that they can take weeks or even months to build up and become effective.
 Many people with rapid cycling bipolar tend to give up on treatment because it doesn't seem to be working.
-It is important that you give the ample medication time to work for you.
-If you take a medication for several weeks or months and you still have no relief, talk to your doctor about your concerns.
+It would be best if you gave ample medication time to work for you.
+Talk to your doctor about your concerns if you take a medication for several weeks or months and still have no relief.
 Work with your doctor to determine the best medication regimen for you and your symptoms.

-Psychotherapy is an important part of your treatment and coping with rapid cycling bipolar.
-Cognitive behavioral therapy and mindfulness-based therapy can help you recognize symptoms and make adjustments to your thinking and behavior to compensate for the mood changes.
-While you may not be able to control your mood swings during rapid cycling bipolar, with the help of a therapist you may be able to exert some control over your reaction to them.
+Psychotherapy is integral to your treatment and coping with rapid cycling bipolar.
+Cognitive behavioral and mindfulness-based therapy can help you recognize symptoms and adjust your thinking and behavior to compensate for mood changes.
+While you may not be able to control your mood swings during rapid cycling bipolar, with the help of a therapist, you may be able to exert some control over your reaction to them.

-Psychotherapy is also important during rapid cycling to make sure that you are completely safe.
-Being open and honest with your therapist about how you have been feeling, thinking and behaving is extremely important.
+Psychotherapy is also essential during rapid cycling to ensure you are entirely safe.
+Being open and honest with your therapist about how you feel, think, and behave is extremely important.
 In severe cases, patients do have to be hospitalized during rapid cycling bipolar for their safety.
 Your therapist cannot determine whether or not this is necessary unless you are honest with them about what is going on.

-You can also take some measures to ensure your safety and well being during episodes.
-It is best if you can surround yourself with people that you can trust who can help make sure that you are doing okay.
-If you have manic episodes that result in spending sprees that you can't afford, consider giving your bank and credit cards to a trusted friend or family member to hold onto for you, and have them shop with you to keep you from going overboard.
+You can also take some measures to ensure your safety and well-being during episodes.
+It is best to surround yourself with people you can trust who can help ensure you are doing okay.
+If you have manic episodes that result in spending sprees that you can't afford, consider giving your bank and credit cards to a trusted friend or family member to hold onto for you and have them shop with you to keep you from going overboard.

-The most important thing you can do when coping with rapid cycling bipolar is to be aware and mindful of your mood, your thoughts, and your behavior.
-If you can recognize that you are entering an episode, you can take steps to make sure that you are safe and protected.
+The most important thing you can do when coping with rapid cycling bipolar is to be aware and mindful of your mood, thoughts, and behavior.
+If you recognize that you are entering an episode, you can take steps to ensure that you are safe and protected.
 Keeping a mood journal can be extremely helpful in learning how to recognize your symptoms and cope with episodes as they arise.

-If you have rapid cycling bipolar, you should seek treatment if you have not done so already.
-Even if you have been diagnosed with bipolar disorder for some time and are on medication treatment, when you are in rapid cycling, seeing a therapist regularly.
-It is best if you can see a therapist at least once every week or two weeks, especially while you are in an episode.
+If you have rapid cycling bipolar, you should seek treatment if you have not done so already, even if you have been diagnosed with bipolar disorder for some time and are on medication treatment; when you are in rapid cycling, see a therapist regularly.
+It is best to see a therapist at least once every week or two weeks, especially during an episode.